fireblocks/hardhat-fireblocks/README.md

 This is a [Hardhat](https://hardhat.org/) plugin for integrating with [Fireblocks](https://www.fireblocks.com/).

-This plugin will help you to seamlessly intergrate Fireblocks into your Hardhat development stack.
+This plugin will help you to seamlessly integrate Fireblocks into your Hardhat development stack.

 You can use it to deploy contracts and sign transactions and messages.